Archmagic

 Archmagic is a 1993 role-playing game supplement published by Mayfair Games as part of their Role Aids line.

 Contents

-Archmagic is a boxed set containing three books, and is an expansion for wizards who have reached high level and still want to progress.
+Archmagic is a boxed set consisting of three books, and is intended as a rules expansion for high level wizard characters to continue progressing.

 Reception

 Loyd Blankenship reviewed Archmagic in Pyramid #3 (Sept./Oct., 1993), and stated that "While Archmagic is intended for use with AD&D, portions of it will be applicable to your GURPS (or any other) fantasy campaign.
 The advice on archmage motivations, strategy, etc., are particularly useful for anyone planning a high-powered magical NPC."